sumanthrdypam/linkedin-resume-tailor/README.md

     Basic PDF Formatting: The PDF generation uses basic Markdown parsing (#, ##, lists) for structure but does not currently handle inline formatting like bold text within paragraphs robustly.

     Error Handling: Error handling can be further improved for edge cases.

+Contributions, issues, and feature requests are welcome!
+Feel free to check the [issues page](https://github.com/sumanthrdypam/linkedin-resume-tailor/issues).
 ```

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.